aquasecurity/trivy/docs/docs/references/cli/trivy_image.md

       --helm-set-string strings        specify Helm string values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --helm-values strings            specify paths to override the Helm values.yaml files -h, --help                           help for image
-      --ignore-policy string           specify the Rego file path to evaluate each vulnerability --ignore-unfixed                 display only fixed vulnerabilities
+      --ignore-errors strings          specify texts of analyzers errors to skip these errors --ignore-policy string           specify the Rego file path to evaluate each vulnerability --ignore-unfixed                 display only fixed vulnerabilities
       --ignored-licenses strings       specify a list of license to ignore